 Over two dozen Kittiwakes could be found on the roof of the ‘Exchange Buildings’ at times, relaxing and enjoying the delights of the quayside.
 One pair loved it so much they chose this location to build their nest.

 They continued undisturbed and seemed very welcome at the Inn.

 “Those of us that were lucky to watch the pair during the 2019 season were very happy to see a young chick, and this successfully fledged.

 “Will Kittiwakes be welcome at the Inn?”

-Plans have been announced in a local newspaper .
-This shares the news of an application to install more avi shock on the exchange buildings that house the premier Inn.
-It is unknown at this time if this involves the area, where this years pair nested.
-It can be said that the existing avi-shock which was installed spring 2019 appears to have been harmless to the local breeding colony of Kittiwakes.
+Plans were announced in a local newspaper .
+This shared the news of an application to install more avi shock on the exchange buildings that house the premier Inn.
+This included the area where a pair nested in 2019.
+It can be said that the existing avi-shock which was installed spring 2019 appeared to have been harmless to the local breeding colony of Kittiwakes.
 Also with only one pair opting to nest there, any installation of new avi-shock will not have a large effect on the Kittiwake Colony.
 Everyone is very relieved that any anti-bird netting that had been proven to be dangerous to the Kittiwakes had been removed and that no further birds were trapped during the 2019 breeding season on this building.
 There will be times where some buildings are unsuitable for the Kittiwakes to nest.
 The choice of fit-for-purpose anti-bird deterrents are important in those cases.
 Avi-shock appears fit for purpose at this time.